 - The number of fish in the tank

-As I already noted, the type of aquaponic system is also a critical factor when selecting plant types.
+As mentioned, the type of aquaponic system is also a critical factor when selecting plant types though.
 For NFT systems, for these plant tray systems choose leafy crops like lettuce, kale, watercress, or mint.
 Other systems are better for growing plants with more complex and thicker root systems.

 Examples of plant species and vegetables that are aquaponic compatible include: